zikunz/nus-online-judge/README.md

 - **Accessibility Features**: Toggle between light and dark themes to reduce eye strain during extended coding sessions
 - **Visual Learning Aids**: Benefit from animated test results that visually demonstrate the execution flow and outcomes

-## Local Submission Storage with IndexedDB
+## Local Submission Storage

-WolframCode uses IndexedDB to store user submissions directly in the browser:
+WolframCode uses localStorage to store user submissions directly in the browser:

 - **No Login Required**: Students can immediately start solving problems without creating accounts
-- **Persistent Storage**: Submissions are saved locally in the browser's IndexedDB storage (50-100MB capacity)
+- **Persistent Storage**: Submissions are saved locally in the browser's localStorage
-- **Automatic Migration**: Any previous submissions stored in localStorage are automatically migrated to IndexedDB
 - **Storage Management**: Users can clear all submissions or submissions for specific problems through the UI
 - **Privacy Focused**: All data remains on the user's device - nothing is sent to a server
 - **Cross-Session Access**: Submissions persist between browser sessions and can be reviewed at any time

 This approach allows students to track their progress and review past submissions without the complexity of user accounts, while providing significantly more storage capacity than the previous localStorage implementation.

+TODO: use IndexedDB which has much larger size to store code submissions than localStorage.
+Students will need to manually clear localStorage if it reaches the upper limit.

 ## Technical Architecture